p3tr1nn1/CryptoNews-Agregator/README.md

 This script enhances the accessibility of the news data by presenting it in a well-structured and visually appealing web page format, making it easy for users to navigate and read through the latest updates in the world of cryptocurrency.

 ---

-Based on the analysis of your `generate_json.py` script, here is a concise description for inclusion in your README:

 ---

 ## 📄 Generating JSON Report with `generate_json.py`